bylee20/bomi/README.md

-# CMPlayer
+# bomi

 ## Introduction

-CMPlayer is a multimedia player.
+bomi is a multimedia player.
 It is aimed for easy usage but also powerful features.
 It provides various features and convenience functions.
 Just install and enjoy it!
 There will be already what you expect.
 If you don't like, you can configure almost everything.

-For more details, please visit [CMPlayer Project Page](http://cmplayer.github.io).
+For more details, please visit [bomi Project Page](http://bomi.github.io).

 ## Requirements